Should I buy or rent a home in Vietnam?

 If you have not spent a lot of time in Vietnam, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision...

 "It depends on your personal preferences and financial situation.
 Buying a home in Vietnam can be a good option if you plan on staying in the country for a longer period of time, as it could be a sound investment opportunity.
 On the other hand, renting a home in Vietnam provides more flexibility and you are not tied to the maintenance and other financial responsibilities that come with buying a property.
-Ultimately, you should consider your particular circumstances when making your decision," remarked another expat in Vietnam.
+Ultimately, you should consider your particular circumstances when making your decision," said another expat in Vietnam.

 Get Quote